 Verification.--The information submitted in the enclosed questionnaire(s) is subject to audit and verification by the Commission.
-To facilitate possible verification of data, please keep all your workpapers and supporting documents used in the preparation of the questionnaire response(s).
+To facilitate possible verification of data, please keep all of your files, worksheets, and supporting documents used in the preparation of the questionnaire response(s).